molnarbalazsnandor/pizza-delivery-javascript-molnarbalazsnandor/README.md

 On the frontend side, first the pizza menu is displayed, and an order card is opened once a choice has been made, requesting all the usual further information of the customer.
 Once the order is submitted, a fetch to the backend is initialized.

 The backend saves the pizza orders in json format, and gives them a timestamp, and later the status of the order can be overwritten via the order editor mode.
 New types of pizzas can also be uploaded, including their profile pictures.

+All the styling is class-based and has been done in SCSS.

+Credits to:

+- Dániel Lendvai,
+- Dávid Gyulai,
+- Ádám Juhász